BSE: 532481 | NSE: NOIDATOLL | ISIN: INE781B01015

 Internal Control Systems and their Adequacy

-The toll collection and management systems have inbuilt self audit capabilities.
+The toll collection and management system has inbuilt self audit capabilities.
+It isequipped with an Automatic Vehicle Classification system which safeguards against revenueleakage.

 Financial and Operational Performance

 The Noida Toll Bridge was the first green-field toll bridge and road network projectimplemented in the country on an SPV format without recourse to sponsors or financialguarantees from the Government/NOIDA.
-With initial traffic being far below projections,the Company has had to go through a series of restructuring measures with the support ofits Promoters but was able to pay its maiden dividend to its Equity Shareholders onlyafter 9 years of operations, Financial Year in 2010-11.
+With initial traffic being far below projections,the Company has had to go through a series of restructuring measures and was able to payits maiden dividend to its Equity Shareholders only in 2010-11.

-The performance of the Company is given below:
+The Financial and Operational Performance of the Company for FY 2013-14 and theprevious year is given below:

-The Company has a lean organisation with a strength of 9 employees.
+The Company has a lean organization with a strength of 8 employees.

 |13-Mar-14||Noida Toll Bridge drops ex-dividend|